Danigan1/System-Admin-Homelab/README.md

-# Network configuration
+# Network Configuration (Virtual Box)

-- The Windows Server 2019 machine was set up to act as a **domain controller**.
+- The Windows Server 2019 machine plays the postion of a **domain controller**.
-- The Windows 10 Machine was set up to be a **client**
+- The Windows 10 Machine plays the position of a **client**

 ## On the Windows Server 2019 machine:

-Within the Virtual Box settings, I implemented two network interface cards (NICs)
+I implemented two network interface cards (NICs)

 The first NIC, connected to **"NAT,"** provided internet access.
 It allowed the server to communicate with the external internet.